 ..:: IKED projects related to FDI

-IKED is engaged in various projects and studies on the effects of Foreign Direct Investment (FDI), and how they relate to domestic innovation capacity.
-This work aims at an increased understanding the interplay between national institutions, competencies and resources, and the role played by Multinational Enterprises (MNEs) and global investment flows.
+To contribute to this agenda, IKED has undertaken a number of studies to build an increased understanding of the interplay between national institutions, competencies and resources, and the role played by Multinational Enterprises (MNEs) and global investment flows.

 In related projects, IKED has undertaken similar work on other Nordic countries, and compared experiences with other regions, including for the United Nations Economic Commission for Latin America and the Caribbean (ECLAC) in Latin America.